GridTools/gt4py/docs/GDPs/gdp-0001-standalone-cli.rst

 * By relative import of a Python file, which may be automatically generated from a template.
 The latter could happen as part of a build system depending on build parameters.
-In this case the stencil definition can use the values without importing them from `__externals__`.
+In this case the stencil definition can use the values without importing them from :code:`__externals__`.
 If it does, however, the external value can be overriden on the command line using the following second option.
 * By passing externals options on the command line.
-In this case the external will be passed to every stencil in this run of `gtpyc` and each stencil needs to import it from `__externals__` to use it.
+In this case the external will be passed to every stencil in this run of ``gtpyc`` and each stencil needs to import it from :code:`__externals__` to use it.

 Generating Language bindings
 ++++++++++++++++++++++++++++

 The intention of this GDP is to support generating language bindings for all languages the chosen backend supports.
-These language bindings are intended to be usable without `gt4py` as a requirement.
+These language bindings are intended to be usable without :py:mod:`gt4py` as a requirement.
 This is important to allow usage of generated bindings in non-GPL3 projects.

 Implications for Tools (IDEs, Linters, etc)
 +++++++++++++++++++++++++++++++++++++++++++

-It has been remarked that it would be beneficial to use Python tools like linters, checkers, syntax highlighting etc. for `GTScript` files.
-This should work by default using the recommended `.gt.py` file extension.
-However it is natural that Python tools will flag some code which is perfectly valid `GTScript` code as faulty Python code.
+It has been remarked that it would be beneficial to use Python tools like linters, checkers, syntax highlighting etc. for GTScript files.
+This should work by default using the recommended ``.gt.py`` file extension.
+However it is natural that Python tools will flag some code which is perfectly valid GTScript code as faulty Python code.
 Most tools should expose configuration options to ignore or correctly consider such cases.
 These configuration options are very different from tool to tool and are documented for each tool separately.
-This GDP does not propose packaging any such configuration or even extensions for tools with `gt4py`.
+This GDP does not propose packaging any such configuration or even extensions for tools with :py:mod:`gt4py`.

-Note that the following is a simple way to get most of the desired behaviour from any tools which have trouble with the `.gt.py` double extension (The author is not aware of any):
+Note that the following is a simple way to get most of the desired behaviour from any tools which have trouble with the ``.gt.py`` double extension (The author is not aware of any):

 .. code-block:: bash